gothick/phpbb-ext-akismet/README.md

 # phpbb-ext-akismet

-This is in the very early stages of development!
+27 January 2015: This is in the very early stages of development!
 Don't use me yet :D

 ## Known issues: